top of page

 Now, nearly two years later I needed to see a specialist.
 What is it?
 At least I knew I didn't have cancer.
 I have no home support.
 Several days after my second GP appointment I could barely walk around inside my home.
 I telephoned the Melbourne neurologist's reception twice and tried to bring the appointment date forward.
 I offered to get myself to the Melbourne clinic as my condition was deteriorating.
 My walking is becoming weaker.
 Reception replied the original appointment was the earliest date and all earlier times were fully booked.
 I asked if I could speak to the neurologist.
 'No, he's with a patient'.
 Ok, so I waited at home with a stoic attitude thinking everything will be ok after a week or two of rest and time off work.
 I didn't think a further GP appointment would be helpful anymore.
 I thought I would get through the weekend, then go to my specialist neurology appointment scheduled by the end of the week.
 My respiratory condition felt normal during this time.

 A further five days passed housebound and I was then driven to my neurologist appointment.
 I attended a medical consulting clinic used by visiting Melbourne specialists.
 Located in Ballarat.
 Well over an hour's drive away.
 Upon seeing myself struggling to walk and assessing absent nerve reflexes the neurologist, who was a prominent specialist in his field, immediately admitted me to St Vincent's Hospital Melbourne.
 He telephoned the hospital on the spot.
 Luckily, I carried a small overnight case.
 I was allowed no time to return home to pack a bag.
 I was told by the neurologist no medical transportation was available to convey me to hospital, but I must go directly and immediately to hospital.
 Upon hearing this my driver, a family member, kindly agreed to drive me without delay to the Melbourne hospital.
 A further one and a half hours' drive and one hundred and twenty kilometres away.
 I distinctly remember the neurologist telling me I think you have GBS or CIDP.
-Let's hope not CIDP.
+‘Let's hope not CIDP’.
 Of course, I was clueless of these remarks.
 I, like many, not realising the serious health implications of these unheard of conditions.

 In both Guillain-Barré Syndrome and Chronic Inflammatory Demyelinating Polyneuropathy one's own healthy immune system turns rogue and attacks the peripheral nerves.
 Both are classified as autoimmune disorders.
+GBS is seen as an acute disorder occurring once only and is of a relatively short duration.
+CIDP is the chronic counterpart of GBS.
+Both can strike anyone, male or female and at any age.

-Unknown Cause
+Unknown Cause of Symptoms, Work Difficulty

-No Campylobacter was found in the many blood tests I had in the hospital.
-I don't recall having common symptoms of Campylobacter.
-The short answer is I never had a Campylobacter infection.
-Although I can't state this with one hundred percent certainty.
 Medical literature cites livestock workers with a positive viral infection to Campylobacter Jejuni have a one in a one thousand chance of acquiring GBS or CIDP.
 For the general population there is a one in a one hundred thousand chance of acquiring GBS/CIDP with no exposure to livestock.

-Hospitalisation
+Hospitalisation ♿

 On the drive to the hospital, I realised this is to be my first hospital admission as a patient in over forty years.
 Thinking probably, it will be a few weeks until I return home and back to work.
-Looking back with hindsight it’s good to be naive and not know what might lay ahead.
+Looking back with hindsight it’s fortunate to be naive and not know what might lay ahead.

 Symptoms, Not Good